 These exposure symptoms often appear temporary and resolve following initial exposure.
 However, burn pit exposure has caused long-term health concerns as well.

 What to Do If You Were Exposed to Burn Pit Smoke

-In addition, the VA has set up a Burn Pit Registry for military members who served in Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn; Djibouti, Africa, on or after September 11, 2001; Operations Desert Shield or Desert Storm; or Southwest Asia on or after August 2, 1990.
+In addition, the VA has set up an open Burn Pit Registry for military members who served in Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn, Djibouti, Africa, on or after September 11, 2001, Operations Desert Shield or Desert Storm, or Southwest Asia theater on or after August 2, 1990.